Home » people » Vice Provost for Academic, Curricular and Career Innovation Juan Dominguez

 Vice Provost for Academic, Curricular and Career Innovation Juan Dominguez

-Dr. Juan Dominguez is the Vice Provost for Academic, Curricular and Career Innovation.
-In addition to his role as Vice Provost, he is an award-winning professor of psychology, pharmacology, and neuroscience and a highly published and highly cited research scientist.
+Dr. Juan Dominguez is the Vice Provost for Academic and Curricular Innovation.
+In addition to his role as vice provost, he is an award-winning professor of psychology, pharmacology, and neuroscience and a widely published and highly cited research scientist.

-Prior to his appointment as Vice Provost, Dr. Dominguez held several leadership positions.
+Prior to his appointment as vice provost, Dr. Dominguez held several leadership positions.
 He served as director of the Summer Undergraduate Research Experience (SURE) in the psychology department.
-The SURE program is an internship program that supports underrepresented undergraduate students who are interested in psychological research.
-He also served as undergraduate, and, subsequently, graduate advisor for the psychology department.
-He continues to serve as minority liaison for the Neuroscience Department.
-In addition, from 2012-2014, he was Chair of the Behavioral Neuroscience Program.
-In 2020, during the height of the Covid-19 pandemic, he chaired a task force on “Traditional Graduate Programs in a Covid-19 Environment.”
+He also served as faculty advisor and director of the undergraduate, and, subsequently, graduate programs in the psychology department.
+In addition, from 2012–2014, he was chair of the Behavioral Neuroscience Program.
+In 2020, during the height of the COVID-19 pandemic, he chaired a task force on “Traditional Graduate Programs in a Covid-19 Environment.”
 This task force tackled, among several issues, matters related to curriculum management for graduate training in the face of a pandemic when returning to campus.
 On the national stage, Dr. Dominguez has served on several grant-review panels for the National Science Foundation and served and chaired grant-review panels for the National Institutes of Health.
+He has been elected to and serves in the Executive Council of the American Psychological Association.
 Until recently, he also chaired a committee on research ethics for the American Psychological Association.